Senja – Island Auroras

 Our friends at Hamn I Senja came up with the Northern Lights Lighthouse concept.
 Essentially, it is a traditional northern cabin known as a kota which sits on raised land behind the hotel.
 From this vantage point, you can enjoy 360° views across the fjords as well as the Arctic sky above.
 If the Northern Lights are visible then you will almost certainly be able to see them from the lighthouse.
 There is also hot berry juice to drink and reindeer skins to relax on.
 All in all, it’s a pretty civilised approach to Northern Lights viewing.

 A note on flights: flights are not included in the holiday price so that the best available fares and most appropriate schedules can be found at the time of booking.
-This route is served by both low cost and scheduled airlines and our Travel Experts will happily provide you with a quote and arrange flights on your behalf.
+Our Travel Experts will happily provide you with a quote and arrange flights on your behalf.

 After breakfast, you will meet your expert local guide and depart by car along the National Tourist Route on Northern Senja.
 This is one of only 18 such routes in Norway which have been granted the coveted ‘National Tourist Route’ status to reflect the exquisite nature of the surrounding area.
 On your journey from the airport yesterday you will have enjoyed a short taste of just why it has been recognised as one of Norway’s most outstanding and, indeed, astounding routes.